Welcome to the PSYC 434 lecture website

 - Outcome variable: is your outcome variable Y well-defined?

-- Multiple outcomes: do you assess multiple outcomes are are these well-defined?
+- Multiple outcomes: do you assess multiple outcomes and are these well-defined?

 - Outcome relevance: can you explain how the outcome variable/s relate to your question?